-Once in Baltra the passengers must go through an inspection point from the airport to make sure that no foreign plants or animals are introduced to the Galapagos Archipelago.
+Once in Santa Cruz, passengers must go through an inspection point at the airport to make sure that no foreign plants or animals are being introduced to the archipelago.
 Also, this inspection point is where passengers have to pay for the entrance to the Galapagos National Park under the following parameters: Adult Passengers $100 and Children $50 (under 12 years old).

-Later on our guide will pick visitors and will carry the luggage to the bus from the port that transports the passengers to the Catamaran Semana Journey on a motorized boat called panga.
+Later on, our guide will pick you up and will carry the luggage to the bus from the port, that transports the passengers, to the Catamaran Semana Journey on a motorized boat called panga.

-Is an uplifted (as opposed to volcanic) island and so is generally flat and strewn with bo ulders.
+North Seymour is an uplifted (as opposed to volcanic) island.
+Therefore, it is generally flat and strewn with boulders.
 There are good nesting sites here for a large population of magnificent frigate birds.
 Blue-footed boobies perform their courtship dance in the more open areas and swallow-tailed gulls perch on the cliff edges.

 Despite the tremendous surf that can pound the outer shore, sea lions haul out onto the beach and can be found bodysurfing.